YSI ODO RTU Calibration Utility

 2. If calibrating ODO mg/L, enter the known DO standard in mg/L and the known salinity value.
 Click Calibrate after allowing the sensor to stabilize in solution.

-• Note: The salinity value is ignored for calibration if the ODO RTU includes a conductivity sensor.
+• Note: The calibration ignores the salinity value input if the ODO RTU includes a conductivity sensor.

 3. If performing a zero standard calibration, click Calibrate after allowing the sensor to stabilize in solution.